 WE CAN’T DO IT ALONE

-Our restoration efforts cost an average of £10,000 per month.
-With funding set to run out in October, we may have to abandon the project.
+Our restoration efforts could cost an average of £4,000 per month.

-With it inches away from completion, we want to offer you this once in a lifetime opportunity to support Britannia at the most pivotal point in its rich history.
+With the project so close to completion, we want to offer you this opportunity to support Britannia at the most pivotal point in her rich history.

 DONATE HERE +